-8. Remediation
+10. Remediation

-A grade of B- is failing and must be remediated according to the timeline specified by the course instructor and not to exceed one semester after the initial grade was submitted.
+A grade of B- is failing and must be remediated according to the timeline specified in the remediation plan by the course instructor and not to exceed one semester after the initial grade was submitted.
 A student may only remediate twice during their matriculation in the program.
 A student who remediates more than twice will be considered for dismissal from the program.
-Only students who are regular degree seeking (full-time or part-time).
+Only students who are regular degree students (full-time or parttime) may remediate.
 Special Status students cannot remediate any course.